Heart of Glass (song): Controversy

-At the time, Blondie was one of the bands at the forefront of New York's growing new wave music scene and were accused of "selling out" for releasing a disco song.
+At the time, Blondie was one of the bands at the forefront of New York's growing new wave music scene.
+The band was accused of "selling out" for releasing a disco song.
 According to Harry, "Heart of Glass" made the band pariahs in the eyes of many of their fellow musicians in the New York music scene.
-The band was accused of pandering to the mainstream that many punk/new wave bands at the time were actively rebeling against.
+The band was accused of pandering to the mainstream that many punk/new wave bands at the time were actively rebelling against.
 She also said, "People got nervous and angry about us bringing different influences into rock.
 Although we'd covered 'Lady Marmalade' and 'I Feel Love' at gigs, lots of people were mad at us for 'going disco' with 'Heart of Glass'...
 Clem Burke, our drummer, refused to play the song live at first.
 When it became a hit, he said: 'I guess I'll have to.'"
 Chris Stein was unrepentant about the song's disco sound, saying, "As far as I was concerned, disco was part of R&B, which I'd always liked."

 Despite the controversy, the song was a huge hit and helped propel Blondie from cult group to mainstream icons.
 The band itself has acknowledged the success of the song in helping their careers and has downplayed criticism of the song, pointing out that they always experimented with different styles of music and that "Heart of Glass" was their take on disco.
 The band itself has jokingly taken to referring to the song as "The Disco Song" in interviews.
 The band also credits the TV sitcom about a radio station, WKRP in Cincinnati, which played the song on one of their episodes and gave it critical exposure.
 In gratitude, the band gave the series' producers a Gold record for the song and it can be seen in the bullpen scenes from the second season to the series' conclusion.